-Location: Casey’s Corner is located at the end of Main Street USA on the left side as you walk toward Cinderella Castle or on the right as you head toward the entrance/exit.
+Location: At the end of Main Street USA on the left side as you walk toward Cinderella Castle or on the right as you head toward the entrance/exit.

 Food Type: Hot Dogs, Nachos, Snacks.